Helenaden/Deep-Learning/README.md

 * Train an image classification model and observe the results.

 # Key Concepts
-* Applying deep learning workflow to a new dataset.
+* Applying a deep learning workflow to a new dataset.
 * Basic Model Training Loop.

 # 3. Convolutional Neural Networks